aurelilia/gamelin/README.md

 ```

 ## Testing
-Blargg and mooneye ROMs can be run automatically using gradle:
+Blargg, mooneye and acid2 ROMs can be run automatically using gradle:
 ```bash
 gradle jvmTest
 ```